This post may contain affiliate links. Please read our disclosure policy.

 - Add in the lentils, tomato sauce, chicken broth, smoked paprika, and cumin.
 Give it a good stir and ensure nothing is sticking on the bottom of the Instant Pot.

-- Close the lid, set the valve on "sealing", press the "manual" button and set the timer for 15 minutes.
+- Close the lid, set the valve on "sealing", and set the timer to cook for 15 minutes on high pressure.
 It'll take about 10-15 minutes for the Instant Pot to get up to pressure.

 - Once the countdown has finished, let the pressure release naturally for 15 minutes, and then do a quick release for the rest of the pressure.